gyrogami logo

 Categories: Projects and equipment; Jewelry

-This was built for high-production.
-As embarrassing as it looked, the prototype functioned perfectly but it was only a proof of concept.
-The beta version is metal and plastic.
-Fine-tuning everything was quite time-consuming since the tolerances were quite tight.
+This was built for production.
+As embarrassing as it looked, the prototype was a successful proof of concept.
+The beta version is properly built with metal and plastic.

-FRAMEWORK - It is made from 1" square tubing.
-The lower frame has three lengthwise pieces and the upper has four widthwise, all bolted together.
-The linear bearing rails are secured in several places to each upper frame crossmember.
+FRAMEWORK - It is made from square tubing.
+The lower frame has lengthwise pieces and the upper has widthwise, all bolted together.
+Linear bearing rails are secured in several places to each crossmember.

-POWER AND SPEED CONTROL - Power goes through the master switch to the outlet.
-The rheostat, with its own power switch, is plugged into the outlet and the drill into the rheostat.
-The drill is locked in the "full" position and the rheostat adjusts RPM.
+POWER CONTROL - Power goes to the master kill switch outlet.
+The rheostat, with an integral power switch of its own, is plugged in.
+The drill is locked "full on" and plugged into the rheostat, which now adjusts drill RPM.

-BASE PLATE - 10ga metal plate is plenty strong.
+BASE PLATE - Metal plate is plenty strong.
 The four linear bearing blocks mount underneath it.
 Angle iron secures the drill on each side and the back.

 WIRE HOLDER - Drill bit depth stoppers anchor the wire to the mandrel.
-They are versatile and surefire as there is no need to pinch the wire with pliers, force it into the chuck, cut a slot/hole in the mandrel, or struggle to free the coil after the fact.
+They are versatile and surefire ($5 for a set).
+No more pinching the wire with pliers, forcing it into the chuck, maiming a mandrel with holes or slots, tying knots, etc.

-MANDRELS - DIY store steel rods are inferior and will ruin every coil!
-My collection consists of precision-ground O-1 tool steel drill rod blanks: 3ft long for sizes up to and including 1/2" diameter (1/64" increments), 2ft long from 33/64" to 1" (minimum of 1/32" increments with one end turned down to 1/2" to fit my drill), and a plethora of micro-sizes.
-The 1" to 2" diameter ones are 8" long stainless steel in mostly 1/32" increments with a flattened end that fits into a special adapter for a 1/2" drill.
+MANDRELS - DIY store steel rods are inferior, period.
+My collection consists of precision-ground O-1 tool steel drill rod blanks: 3ft long for sizes up to 1/2" diameter (1/64" increments), 2ft long from 33/64" to 1" (minimum of 1/32" increments), and 1" to 2" are 8" long stainless steel in mostly 1/32" increments.
+Myriad micro and nano sizes complete it.

 Please email any thoughts or comments regarding this post.